pitermarx/SqlServerCoverage/README.md

 HEAVILY INSPIRED BY https://github.com/GoEddie/SQLCover

+Quoting GoEddie: `What you have looks great, I love the simplicity of OSS and the way it is licensed means you can do what you want :)`

 This tool allows us to know how much of the stored procedures are covered by some action

 It uses [XEvents](https://docs.microsoft.com/en-us/sql/relational-databases/extended-events/extended-events) on sql server to track which statements were used in the time a trace session was open.